stjude/radial-intensity-analysis/README.md

 If you encounter any other errors, please get in touch (with the cellprofiler team)!

-#### Starting CellProfiler
-At this point, CellProfiler is installed!
-You may now run CellProfiler by typing cellprofiler from the command line

 Change the directory of plugins to the github downloaded plugin folder

 ``File > Preferences > Plugin``